ros/class_loader/QUALITY_DECLARATION.md

 # `class_loader` Quality Declaration

-The package `class_loader` claims to be in the **Quality Level 2** category.
+The package `class_loader` claims to be in the **Quality Level 4** category.

-Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 2 in REP-2004](https://www.ros.org/reps/rep-2004.html).
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Quality Categories in REP-2004](https://www.ros.org/reps/rep-2004.html) of the ROS2 developer guide.

 ## Version Policy [1]